A solid state emitter embedded in a microcavity under intense excitation: a variational master equation approach: I. INTRODUCTION

-Nevertheless, many current experiments use optical resonators embedding the emitter, because of the associated improvement in collection rates and photon purity \cite{ding2016demand,Wang,Seyfferle}.
+Nevertheless, state of the art experiments use optical resonators embedding the emitter, because of the associated improvement in collection rates and photon purity \cite{PRLpolariton,stanford2016,ding2016demand,Seyfferle,hefei2018,experiment2018}.
 Thus, our purpose is to investigate the fluorescence spectrum of a solid-state qubit-cavity system under pumping and thermal conditions beyond the scope of previously studied formulations like the weak coupling and polaronic approaches.
-To do that, we derive a variational master equation which allows for numerical simulations of resonance fluorescence spectra within a wider range of excitation rates, emitter-cavity couplings, and temperatures.
+To do that, we derive a variational master equation, which allows for numerical simulations of resonance fluorescence spectra within a wider range of excitation rates, emitter-cavity couplings, and temperatures.
+Such a master equation might also contribute to the promising research thread on double-dot-cavity systems, regarding phonon dissipation in tunnel-coupled emitters \cite{petta2014,petta2015,unal2016,proceeding2017,dipolaritons2018}.

+Although this kind of systems have been addressed by means of numerical approaches, which adequately implemented, may render a solution as close as desired to the exact one (e.g. quasi-adiabatic propagator path-integral or real-time path integral techniques) \cite{JoCP2001,PRL2007,mccutcheon2011general,PRB2011,JoPCM2017}; those techniques are highly demanding from the computational point of view and do not yield the physical insight provided by a master equation.

 This paper is organized as follows: In the next section we present the model Hamiltonian and its modification under an adequate unitary transformation.
-In section III the free energy of the system is minimized to determine the variational parameters and in section IV the corresponding variational master equation is derived.
+In section III, the free energy of the system is minimized to determine the variational parameters and in section IV, the corresponding variational master equation is derived.
 Finally, in section V we obtain and discuss numerical simulations of fluorescence spectra of a semiconductor QD coupled to a cavity mode, and end by drawing overall conclusions in section VI.